 So if you have successfully calculated EBITDA, the first thing to do is to deduct interest and tax.There are three parts to working capital :-

 - trade debtors (how much the company is owed – which will hopefully turn into cash),

 - trade creditors (how much the company owes to others - which is just like short term debt): and

 - stock (which is also a bit like cash in terms of its value to the business).

 These figures are all in the accounting notes and need to be treated individually.

 Changing levels of working capital can really threaten (or improve) the health of a business.
 It's perfectly possible that a profitable business can be consuming cash if the trade debtor figure is increasing (sometimes known as “Growing Broke”), and equally possible for a loss making business to be generating cash by shrinking inventories, chasing trade debtors and not paying its bills punctually.

 Once the net effect of working capital is dealt with, the next thing to do is to try to isolate the value of the Capital Expenditure (which is the amount of cash spent purchasing fixed assets for the business).
 This is the real world equivalent of depreciation.

+We are one of the best accountants for small business.
 Talk to us about our affordable, tailored services, software based, for keeping track of cash flow, planning ahead and ensuring you un erstand your accounts and financial statements.